 The amendment of the federal Marriage Act on 9 December 2017 gave same-sex couples the same right to marry as heterosexual couples.

-It was the culmination of decades of campaigning by the lesbian, gay, bisexual, transgender, queer, intersex and asexual (LGBTQIA+) community and their supporters.
+It was the culmination of decades of campaigning by the lesbian, gay, bisexual, transgender, intersex, queer, and asexual (LGBTIQA+) communities and their supporters.

 The passing of the Bill in the House of Representatives was seen as a watershed moment for equal rights in Australia.

 Prime Minister Malcolm Turnbull addressing the House of Representatives, 7 December 2017:

 What a day.
 What a day for love, for equality, for respect.
 Australia has done it.
 Every Australian had their say and they said, ‘It’s fair.
 Get on with it,’ and the parliament has got on with it and we have voted today for equality, for love.

 Australia's LGBTQIA+ people, like those in most countries, have historically suffered persecution.
 In 2018, about 76 countries still criminalise homosexual activity.

 Penalties for homosexual acts have varied across the states and territories but all have included terms of imprisonment and individuals were still being arrested and charged into the 1970s.

 From the 1960s the socially progressive South Australian Labor government wanted to repeal laws criminalising homosexuality.